Measuring Power Generation of Solar Panels on a Satellite

 7. Leave the Effective Area report open.

-Run the Power Graph
+Running the Power graph

 The Effective Area changes during the solstice time and so does the power.
 Remember that power is directly related to the effective area as calculated by the Solar Panel tool: